PiCK

 This article appeared on the Bloomingbit website at 3:05 p.m. on May 21, 2026.

-South Korea's Korea Communications Standards Commission has begun a review of global prediction-market platform Polymarket.
-The move is intended to determine whether the service constitutes an illegal gambling site under domestic law.
+South Korea’s Korea Communications Standards Commission has opened a review of global prediction-market platform Polymarket.
+The move is aimed at determining whether the service constitutes an illegal gambling site under domestic law.

-A commission official told Bloomingbit on May 21 that a complaint involving Polymarket had recently been filed, prompting the review.
-The agency is also examining overseas regulatory cases and assessing whether the platform could be judged to promote gambling, the official added.
+A commission official told Bloomingbit by phone on May 21 that a complaint related to Polymarket had recently been filed and the review had begun.
+The agency is also looking at overseas regulatory cases and assessing whether the platform could be deemed to encourage gambling.

-Polymarket is a blockchain-based prediction market where users stake money on the outcome of specific events, including U.S. presidential elections, interest-rate decisions, sports matches and cryptocurrency prices.
-Users place real-time bets using stablecoins and receive payouts based on the actual result.
+Polymarket is a blockchain-based prediction-market platform where users wager money on the outcome of specific events, including the U.S. presidential election, interest-rate decisions, sports matches and cryptocurrency prices.
+Users place real-time bets using stablecoins and receive returns based on the actual outcome.

-The platform is currently accessible in South Korea without significant restrictions and offers Korean-language service.
-Even if it operates on overseas servers, it could still fall within the commission's regulatory scope if it supports Korean and targets users in the country.
+Polymarket remains accessible in South Korea without significant restrictions and offers a Korean-language service.
+Even if a platform operates on overseas servers, it can still fall under the commission’s oversight if it supports Korean and targets users in the country.

-Unlike conventional illegal betting sites, however, Polymarket takes the newer form of a prediction market, suggesting the legal review may require greater caution.
-The platform differs from a typical gambling site and requires a detailed review, the commission official said.
-At the same time, it could still be viewed as a new type of gambling-related site.
+The legal review is likely to require extra caution because, unlike conventional illegal gambling sites, Polymarket takes the newer form of a prediction market.
+The commission official said the platform differs from a typical gambling site and therefore requires a detailed review.
+Even so, it could still be viewed as a new type of gambling-related site, the official said.

 The market for such prediction platforms is expanding rapidly.
 According to Bernstein, global prediction-market trading volume tripled from a year earlier to $51 billion last year.
-It is forecast to reach $240 billion this year, sustain annual growth of about 80%, and grow to $1 trillion by 2030.
+The market is forecast to grow to $240 billion this year, maintain annual growth of 80% and reach $1 trillion by 2030.

-As the market expands, regulators in multiple countries are moving faster as well.
-The concern is that prediction markets blur the line between financial investment and speculative gambling.
-France, Germany, Italy, India, Brazil, Ukraine, Australia and Argentina have already classified Polymarket as an illegal gambling site and fully blocked access.
+As the market has grown, regulators around the world have stepped up their response.
+The concern is that prediction markets sit uneasily on the line between financial investment and speculative gambling.
+France, Germany, Italy, India, Brazil, Ukraine, Australia and Argentina have already classified Polymarket as an illegal gambling site and blocked access entirely.

-Regulatory pressure is also mounting in the US.
-State governments including Minnesota, Wisconsin and Nevada have concluded that sports-event contracts on prediction-market platforms violate gambling laws, and have issued cease-and-desist orders or filed lawsuits.
+Pressure is also building in the US.
+State governments including Minnesota, Wisconsin and Nevada have determined that sports-event contracts on prediction-market platforms violate gambling laws, leading to cease-and-desist orders or lawsuits.

 Doohyun Hwang